Topographic surveys are essential tools for analyzing and mapping the natural and man-made features of a landscape.

 There are several types of land surveys that might be required for real estate purposes.
 Some examples include legal surveys and subdivision surveys.
 Topographic surveys can be useful in determining property’s boundaries.
 Data collected can show any easements or encroachments on the property, which is crucial for resolving disputes.
 By highlighting the land’s features, topographic surveys can also play a part in assessing the value of a property.
 A BC Land Surveyor can be a great ally for realtors, homeowners, and would-be purchasers.

 The logging and mining sectors are two of BC’s longest-standing industries.
 Topographic surveys are essential for the management of these natural resources.
 They provide information on the land’s contours, which is critical for identifying areas of high ecological value, such as wetlands or old-growth forests.
 Mines can be planned and designed based off the information gathered from a topographic survey.
 Additionally, they can play an integral role in determining how best to extract resources and pinpoint the areas of mineral deposits.

 In conclusion, topographic surveys are essential tools for a wide range of applications in British Columbia.
 Whether you are planning a land development project, assessing the environmental impact of a proposed development, or managing natural resources, a topographic survey can provide the accurate information you need to make informed decisions.

 Have a project that requires a topographic survey?
-At GeoScan, we have several BCLS-accredited land surveyors on the team.
+GeoScan has several BCLS-accredited land surveyors on the team and was recently named one of the best surveying companies in Vancouver.
 Get in touch with us today to book a job.